 MBChB MRCS FRCS(Urol)

-I was born in West Yorkshire, grew up in Birmingham and attended King Edward VI Five ways grammar school.
+I was born in West Yorkshire, grew up in Birmingham and attended King Edward VI Five Ways grammar school.
 In 1999 I went to the historic and internationally reputable medical school in Marischal College, University of Aberdeen.

 I discovered my surgical roots whilst undertaking traditional dissection anatomy classes and was subsequently awarded the Jamieson Medal.

 In 2007, I worked as a urology registrar in Wellington, New Zealand where I developed my passion for urology.
-On my return, I undertook specialist training on the East of Scotland Training Scheme, working in specialist centres in Edinburgh and Aberdeen.
+On my return, I undertook specialist training on the East of Scotland training scheme, working in specialist centres in Edinburgh and Aberdeen.

-In 2012 sub-speciality training took me to Sydney, Australia, where I underwent a 15 month fellowship in endoluminal surgery and upper tract cancer.
+In 2012 sub-specialty training took me to Sydney, Australia, where I underwent a 15 month fellowship in endoluminal surgery and upper tract cancer.
 The fellowship allowed me to hone my skills on laser prostate surgery focusing on enucleation techniques.